inf0rmatix/design_grid/README.md

 TODO finalize Readme

+Design Grid streamlines your workflow and saves time.
+Easily configure multiple devices and screen sizes while reducing boilerplate code.
+Its user-friendly design makes integration effortless, allowing you to focus on your project's core.

 The classic use-case of implementing a colum-based design.
-Use the classic ResponsiveDesignGrid to implement a bootstrap-like design system where every element has a different column-span based on breakpoints.
+Use ResponsiveDesignGrid to implement a bootstrap-like design system where every element has a different column-span based on breakpoints.

 Need to implement a design based on the strict rules of Material Layout?
 Use the MaterialDesignGrid to get an exact implementation of the [Material Design Layout guide](https://m2.material.io/design/layout/responsive-layout-grid.html)